-Reception will be taught a discrete phonics session daily for an approximately 20 minute period in their classes and again recapped as a whole class in the afternoon.
+Reception will be taught a discrete phonics lesson daily for 2 x sessions of at least 15 minutes (am and pm) in their classes.
 Phonics skills are embedded in writing and reading tasks in Literacy sessions.

 Continuous provision and the outdoor learning environment in EYFS support children in closing the gap and consolidating their phonic knowledge.
 Phonics displays can be accessed by all children in both the indoor and the outdoor environment.
 The driving ethos should be for all children to complete Phonics Bug Phase 4 by the end of Reception and have a sound understanding in order to start Phase 5 by the start of Year 1.
 Children are introduced to the "tricky words" and aim to read and write the high frequency words for Phases 2 to 4 before they enter Year 1.
 Children who struggle with any stage will be given interventions to ensure they keep up with the rest of the cohort.
 Children who have not reached the expected level at the end of Reception will have extra phonics support in Year 1.